elliotcourant/mellivora/docs/Storage Format.md

-# Binary Format
+# Storage Format

-Mellivora encodes structs to it's own binary format.
+Mellivora encodes structs to it's own storage format.
 This allows for some partial decoding when performing reads for performance.
+This format is inspired directly by CockroachDB's underlying key value implementation.

 For example, given the following struct: